Active Directory Lab 1 – Azure

 Domain Specifications:

-• Forest Functional Level: Windows Server 2016 (this is the minimum server version required, can be updated in the future – should have the server running the newest version for maximum security as they contain updates)
+- Forest Functional Level: Windows Server 2016 (this is the minimum server version required, can be updated in the future – should have the server running the version(s) still receiving updates for maximum security.

-• Domain Name: carlostech.local
+- Domain Name: carlostech.local

-• NetBIOS Name: CARLOSTECH (for legacy systems)
+- NetBIOS Name: CARLOSTECH (for legacy systems)

-Domain Controllers are the authoritative servers for AD.
-The changes you make here populate to all other servers and hosts within the domain you configure.
-If this fails, you are in big trouble.
-It’s vital to have redundant DC’s (Azure actually provides you with a set of 2 automatically when you use Entra ID, which is AD for Azure).
-The root domain we configured was “carlostech.local”, which means this is the domain I want all the users, computers and servers to join to.
-We are using .local in the forest because this is a local project that will not propagate the Internet.
+- Domain Controllers are the authoritative servers for AD.
+The changes you make here replicate to other domain controllers where clients/hosts receive these updates through authentication and Group Policy.
+Itās therefore vital to have redundant DCās for fault tolerance.
+Note that in this project, we did not utilize redundancy because it is an isolated lab.
+However, Azure AD Domain Services automatically provides you with two DCs when you utilize their managed services.
+The domain we configured was ācarlostech.localā, which means this is the domain I want all the users, computers and servers to join to.
+We are using .local in the domain because this is a local project that will not propagate to the Internet.

-• You could have technical conflicts with various technologies
+- You could have technical conflicts with various technologies.

-• If you ever wanted to expand into the cloud, you could have integration issues
+- If you ever wanted to expand into the cloud, you could have integration issues.

 The Domain Controller was configured with multiple roles such as:

-• Active Directory Domain Services (AD DS): Core directory services (hosting the AD database)
+- Active Directory Domain Services (AD DS): Core directory services (hosting the AD database).

-• DNS Server Role: Provides name resolution for domain resources
+- DNS Server Role: Provides name resolution for domain resources.

-• File and Storage Services: Enables file sharing and storage management
+- File and Storage Services: Enables file sharing and storage management.

 Note: In production environments, role separation would typically be implemented across multiple servers for security and performance optimization.